 The Delta 46-460 has a variable speed 1HP DC motor with a maximum speed of 1725 RPM, making it suited for users of various skill levels.
 In the mini-lathe class, the 12.5-inch swing clearance is the largest.
 You can change the rate of a three-pulley system without changing the driving belt.

 This machine will be stable and long-lasting thanks to its cast-iron structure.
 With the flick of a switch, the DC motor may change direction, providing forward and reverse operation.
-This Delta machine has a starting price of $800.
+Delta wood lathes start at $800.